lindseyburger/microserviceArchitecture/Dockers_Install.md

 When I went into the container, this is the information I found:
 ![Screen Shot 2021-03-04 at 3 49 26 PM](https://user-images.githubusercontent.com/49377469/110029928-12e05e00-7d03-11eb-87e5-e56f9bf3fc1e.png)

+Containers vs VM's

+-Docker(containers) keeps everything (applications) separate (makes testing and deploying isolated and more efficient) -Kind of like a virtual machine, but just OS is virtualized -Container shares host OS kernel, binaries and libraries -Containers are lighter than VM’s